Aluminum cookware is loved among home chefs because it allows them to cook restaurant-quality meals in the comfort of your home.

 When this happens, do not be too quick to chuck the pan in the bin.
 It can still be salvaged and restored.

 Getting rid of oxidation can be a difficult process but with the right tools, you don’t have to worry about it.

 You might be wondering if there is anything you can do to avoid oxidation.
 Unfortunately, oxidation is a very normal, organic, and natural process, which occurs from a reaction with air.

 For this reason, it is always recommended that you store your aluminum pans in a cabinet instead of leaving them outside.

 Moreover, oxidation can also happen when acidic foods are prepared in the pan.

 Simple sauces with tomato paste can make a pan more likely to oxidize.
-The higher the acidic content of the food is, the higher the chances of the pan to oxidize will be.
+The higher the acidic content of the food is, the higher would be the chances of the pan to get oxidized.